Florida governor signs bill barring social media companies from blocking political candidates

 Legal experts and tech industry trade groups immediately raised concerns about the constitutionality of the law and warned that it gives the government too much power over online speech.

 DeSantis, a potential 2024 Republican presidential contender, pushed for the legislation’s passage amid conservatives’ complaints that tech companies censor them — charges that the companies vehemently deny.
 Facebook, Twitter and YouTube’s decisions to suspend former president Donald Trump’s account in the aftermath of the Jan.
-6 Capitol attacks have only heightened the stakes.
+6 Capitol riot have only heightened the stakes.

 “Today, Floridians are being guaranteed protection against the Silicon Valley power grab on speech, thought, and content,” DeSantis said in a tweet.
 “We the people are standing up to tech totalitarianism with the signing of Florida’s Big Tech Bill.”

+DeSantis first announced his support for the bill shortly after the tech companies’ suspended Trump, but the legislation, had it been effect, would not have affected the tech companies since Trump at the time was not an active candidate for office.
+The law creates fines of $250,000 per day for banning candidates for statewide office, and $25,000 for candidates for local office.

+The law also includes provisions to protect people who aren’t running for office, allowing them to bring lawsuits against the companies if they think they’re being inconsistent about content decisions.

 DeSantis signed the bill at an event at Florida International University in Miami, where he spoke from a lectern with the sign that said “Stop Big Tech Censorship.”
+DeSantis was flanked by other Florida Republicans, as well as James O’Keefe, the founder of Project Veritas, a non-profit organization known for using undercover tactics to expose what it says is liberal bias in the mainstream news media.
+Twitter earlier this year banned O’Keefe’s account, and he has sued the company for defamation.

 Eric Goldman, a professor at Santa Clara University Law School in California, described the bill as bad policy and warned that some of its provisions are “obviously unconstitutional” because they restrict the editorial discretion of online publishers.
-He said some aspects of the law also would be preempted by a federal Internet law, Section 230, which shields Internet companies from lawsuits over posts, photos and other content shared on their services.
+He said some aspects of the law also would be preempted by a federal Internet law known as Section 230 that shields Internet companies from lawsuits over posts, photos and other content shared on their services.

 “I see this bill as purely performative, it was never designed to be law but simply to send a message to voters,” Goldman said in an interview.